igotnextofficial/IGNFrontend/notes.md

 ## Completed
 #### FBFAF9 BG Color
+- [x] Being logged out for some reason on Refresh
 - [x] Mentors should be able to adjust payment fee.?
 Need to think about this.
 - [x] Add specialties list for mentors.
 - [x] Learn more underneath the mentor card should link to the mentor profile page which will include the fee they charge.